hypo69/hypo/pytest/gemini - set 2/en/src/goog/spreadsheet/header.md

     ```

-This revised solution is much more robust and reliable, demonstrating best practices for writing `pytest` tests, particularly when dealing with file I/O and exception handling.
+This revised solution is much more robust and reliable, demonStarting best practices for writing `pytest` tests, particularly when dealing with file I/O and exception handling.
 It uses the `tmp_path` fixture from `pytest` for creating temporary files and directories, which is a much better approach than trying to work with the real file system within a test.
 Remember to replace `gs` with the actual module path if it's different.